Ethnography: Other fields

 The American anthropologist George Spindler was a pioneer in applying the ethnographic methodology to the classroom.

 Anthropologists such as Daniel Miller and Mary Douglas have used ethnographic data to answer academic questions about consumers and consumption.
 In this sense, Tony Salvador, Genevieve Bell, and Ken Anderson describe design ethnography as being "a way of understanding the particulars of daily life in such a way as to increase the success probability of a new product or service or, more appropriately, to reduce the probability of failure specifically due to a lack of understanding of the basic behaviors and frameworks of consumers."
-Sociologist Sam Ladner argues in her book, that understanding consumers and their desires requires a shift in "standpoint," one that only ethnography provides.
+Sociologist Sam Ladner argues in her book, that understanding consumers and their desires requires a shift in "standpoint", one that only ethnography provides.
 The results are products and services that respond to consumers' unmet needs.

 Businesses, too, have found ethnographers helpful for understanding how people use products and services.
 By assessing user experience in a "natural" setting, ethnology yields insights into the practical applications of a product or service.
-It's one of the best ways to identify areas of friction and improve overall user experience.
+It is one of the best ways to identify areas of friction and improve overall user experience.
+Sam Ladner's 2014 book Practical Ethnography: A Guide to Doing Ethnography in the Private Sector provides an overview of how this research method can be used outside of academia, emphasizing the value of ethnography in providing new insights by conducting research in context, and by providing an "emic" position since ethnographers take the participants' point of view (and not just that of the business.)

 Companies make increasing use of ethnographic methods to understand consumers and consumption, or for new product development (such as video ethnography).
 The Ethnographic Praxis in Industry (EPIC) conference is evidence of this.
 Ethnographers' systematic and holistic approach to real-life experience is valued by product developers, who use the method to understand unstated desires or cultural practices that surround products.
 Where focus groups fail to inform marketers about what people really do, ethnography links what people say to what they do—avoiding the pitfalls that come from relying only on self-reported, focus-group data.

 Evaluating ethnography

 The ethnographic methodology is not usually evaluated in terms of philosophical standpoint (such as positivism and emotionalism).
 Ethnographic studies need to be evaluated in some manner.
 No consensus has been developed on evaluation standards, but Richardson (2000, p.
 254) provides five criteria that ethnographers might find helpful.
-Jaber F. Gubrium and James A. Holstein's (1997) monograph, The New Language of Qualitative Method, discusses forms of ethnography in terms of their "methods talk."
+Jaber F. Gubrium and James A. Holstein's (1997) monograph, The New Language of Qualitative Method, discusses forms of ethnography in terms of their "methods talk".